Useful mental health links

 Mind offers advice, support and information to people experiencing a mental health difficulty and their family and friends.
 Mind also has a network of local associations in England and Wales to which people can turn for help and assistance.

-Here is a list of generally useful websites for counsellors, therapists, student counsellors in the UK, with a wide range of therapy resources online.
+Here is a list of generally useful mental health links and useful websites for counsellors, therapists, student counsellors in the UK, with a wide range of therapy resources online.

 - Cruse Bereavement Care – for bereavement advice and support